Sup3rlum/FlameEngine/README.md

 These are the current features FlameEngine has as of now:

   - A scene/actor system
   - Hybrid rendering and asset pipeline using custom models, materials and shaders.
   - Variance Soft Shadow Mapping
   - HBAO+
   - PhysX
   - GUI

 Some of the the upcoming features I am currently working on:

+  - Dynamic Skies
+  - Particle Systems
   - Animation
   - Scripting

 ## Images